Jana is a successful writer on Listverse: To date, she has sold close to 270 lists.

 - Unlike most other sites, the submission page never closes.

-- Writers don't need a fancy degree to write for Listverse; anyone is welcome to submit.
+- Writers don't need a fancy degree to write for Listverse; anyone is welcome to submit a list.

 - There's a free Author's Guide to help you succeed.